Electric-Coin-Company/tfl-book/src/design/crosslink/notes-on-snap-and-chat.md

 # Notes on Snap‑and‑Chat

-The discussion in [The Argument for Bounded Dynamic Availability and Finality Overrides](./the-arguments-for-bounded-dynamic-availability-and-finality-overrides.md) is at an abstract level, applying to any Ebb‑and‑Flow-like protocol.
+The discussion in [The Argument for Bounded Availability and Finality Overrides](./the-arguments-for-bounded-availability-and-finality-overrides.md) is at an abstract level, applying to any Ebb‑and‑Flow-like protocol.

 This document considers specifics of the Snap‑and‑Chat construction proposed in [[NTT2020]](https://eprint.iacr.org/2020/1091.pdf) ([arXiv version](https://arxiv.org/pdf/2009.04987.pdf)).